alfredojoseneto/aws/README.md

-# aws
+# AWS

-AWS automation codes
+This repository contains AWS automation codes related to Bootcamp Imersão AWS that was teached by Henrylle Maia.